 To enable high quality video displays, a high frame rate is required.
 EWD technology has the intrinsic capability to switch the droplets at high speed, which enables video displays to be produced.

-There has been a long quest for digital outdoor displays that can be as abundant as paper-based ones.
-Up to now, light pollution and energy consumption meant that such displays were prohibited from fulfilling that role.
+There has been a long quest for digital outdoor displays to become environment friendly.
+Up to now, energy consumption and light pollution prevent regular displays to take this role.
 This whitepaper explains why Etulipa’s Electro Wetting Display technology is at the forefront of this change.
-It gives a short overview of the basics of Electro Wetting Display technology, and goes on to explain why EWD technology will be successful where other technologies have failed so far.
+It gives a short overview of the basics of Electro Wetting Display technology, and goes on to explain why full color and video combines with the environmentally friendly technology of Etulipa’s Electro Wetting displays.